BlackJar72/CavernsOfEvil/README.md

 to fix.

 This has been abandoned, the files for the game deleted, so there will be no further updates.
-This should never been released on steam, but simply treated as a learning project.
+This should never been released on Steam, but simply treated as a learning project.
+Unfortunately, Steam does not seem to allow a game to be changed from paid to free once published, so I have made it as cheap as is allowed.

 ## About the Code